 Cut down on high glycemic foods and your acne should improve.
 To understand this, you need to know:

 - how the glycemic index differs from carbohydrates,

-- what effect high glycemic foods have on your body's insulin levels and why that matters (yes this is a lot of science, but it's important for understanding the carb/acne connection).
+- what effect high glycemic foods have on your body's insulin levels and why that matters at the level of your pores when it comes to acne (yes this is a lot of science, but it's important for understanding the carb/acne connection).